dchristian3188/dchristian3188.github.io/_drafts/DSC Classes Part 2.md

     - [Debug The Class](#debug-the-class)

 <!-- /TOC -->
-# A More Complex Example
+# A More Complex DSC Class Example
 ## Overview
 I came across this use case for work.
 One of our services had a config file that we were managing through DSC.